 People often describe nighttime cortisol patterns in ways that sound almost contradictory:

-- Cortisol and sleep problems: You fall asleep late, wake often, or feel shallowly asleep.
+- Cortisol and sleep problems: You fall asleep late, wake often, wake too early, or feel like your sleep is shallow and unrestful.

 - High cortisol symptoms at night: Tension, restlessness, internal buzzing, hot/cold waves, or a sense of being keyed up.